openvinotoolkit/openvino/docs/articles_en/documentation/openvino_extensibility/stateful_models_intro.rst

 .. tab:: C++

-      .. doxygensnippet:: docs/snippets/ov_network_state_intro.cpp
+      .. doxygensnippet:: docs/snippets/ov_model_state_intro.cpp
          :language: cpp
          :fragment: [ov:state_api_usage]

 @endsphinxdirective

-You can find more powerful examples demonstrating how to work with networks with states in speech sample and demo.
+You can find more powerful examples demonstrating how to work with models with states in speech sample and demo.
 Descriptions can be found in [Samples Overview](./Samples_Overview.md)